Chokoloskee, Florida: Edgar Watson

+Operation Everglades

+Unfortunately for residents of the island, the National Park Service started enforcing fishing regulations which led to a massive downturn in viable options for the local residents.
+Since many of the fisherman knew the secrets of the countless river passages, they began drug running for Jamaican and Mexican cartels by importing marijuana.
+They dubbed themselves, "Saltwater Cowboys".
+The fisherman would drive out to "motherships" and bring back the cargo to distributors, making thousands of dollars in one night.
+Eventually, the DEA, under "Operation Everglades" blocked off the only entrance into the island and began a massive raid.
+They seized 580,000 pounds of marijuana worth an estimated $252 million and the arrest of almost 80% of the adult male population.

 Education, religion and medical care

 As a small, isolated community, Chokoloskee did not support a continuously operating school or church.
 A small school building was erected, and teachers were sent on occasion, but the teachers were not generally prepared for the life at Chokoloskee, and most did not stay very long.
 The children of Chokoloskee Island did not attend school past the eighth grade until the late 1930s, when some began attending high school in Everglades City and Naples.

 Religious services were also sporadic.
 A priest would come up from Key West on occasion to provide for the Catholics on the island.
 Protestant preachers also visited the island, and a small mission church was built.
 One week in 1915 there were two preachers on the island, with competing revival meetings every night.

 The Chokoloskee Church of God (Cleveland, Tennessee) was founded in 1913 and is the third oldest church in Chokoloskee.

 Except for a "Doctor" S.L.
 Greene who lived there for a few months, Chokoloskee Island never had a resident physician.
 C.G.
 McKinney provided most of the medical care on the island for 50 years.
 He was registered with the State Board of Health as a midwife, treated injuries and illnesses, and extracted teeth.
 His dental care was supplemented by the occasional visit of an itinerant dentist.